aylusirvine/betainstructions/index.md

 ## Prerequisites

+- Have an iOS device, self-explanatory.
+10+ MB free is optimal.
 - Have a Windows PC or a Mac.
 - Have an Apple ID.
 If you normally download apps on your iPhone/iPad, you can use that account's username/password for a future step.
 - Have an iPhone/iPad charger cable, and connect that to your computer through a USB port.